Tuesday, 24 October 2023

 The reserve's car park is small, with room for less than ten cars and was already almost full on my arrival but I managed to secure the last space available and took a short muddy walk to a small hide overlooking the fringes of a lake.

-Entering the hide, it too looked full but again I managed to squeeze into the last available space on a bench and looked out onto a corner of cut reeds enclosed by a fringe of uncut reeds, concealing a large lake beyond.
+Entering the hide, it too looked full but again I managed to squeeze into an available space on a bench and looked out onto a corner of cut reeds enclosed by a fringe of uncut reeds, concealing a large lake beyond.

 The Purple Heron was immediately visible, its back to me as it stood motionless, neck extended downwards towards the water's edge.
 It was a study in concentration and caution, absolutely motionless, its back blending almost perfectly with the dead stems of the cut reeds on which it stood.
 Its yellow eyes were fully focused on the water, the only movement evident, came as it adjusted its stance in anticipation of a strike.